open-telemetry/opentelemetry.io/content/en/blog/2024/elastic-contributes-continuous-profiling-agent.md

 to vendor neutrality and community-driven development enhancing the overall profiling and observability ecosystems.

-The Elastic team would like to thank the OpenTelemetry community for the great and constructive cooperation on the donation proposal.
+The donation happened through a great and constructive cooperation between Elastic and the OpenTelemetry community.
 We look forward to jointly establishing continuous profiling as an integral part of OpenTelemetry.

 With today’s acceptance, Elastic’s continuous profiling agent will be contributed to OpenTelemetry.
 This agent will now be jointly supported by both